April 05, 2008

 Johnny Adams, Atlantic 2834, 1971

-Johnny Adams, testifying to Hamilton's clever, truthful lyrics.
-Adams' singing seem so effortless, with such a natural purity to his tone.
+Though boilerplate it may be, I dig this tune, which is certainly greatly enhanced by the vocal prowess of the great Johnny Adams, testifying on Hamilton's clever, truthful lyrics.
+Adams' had such a natural purity to his tone that his singing seemed effortless, making anything he wrapped his voice around sound like buttah.
 No melody to speak of?
-No problema for Senor Johnny.
-He could get a lot of use out of just a few notes, work 'em, bend and stretch 'em, goose 'em on up into the best damn little run you've ever heard sung over and over for almost three minutes.
+No problema for Mr. Johnny.
+He could get a lot of mileage out of just a few notes, bend, stretch, and goose 'em on up into the best damn little variations on a riff you've ever heard sung over and over for almost three minutes.
 In the course of his long career, Mr. Adams excelled at interpreting soul, the deeper the better, and sophisticated, jazzy blues.
 But, it's always a pleasure to hear him get hold of some funk - you don't often hear a voice of his caliber doing it.
-That's why, despite the abysmal commercial results, Hamilton and Quezergue still lucked up with this one.
+That's why, despite the abysmal commercial results of this record, Hamilton and Quezergue still ened up with something memorable.
 Johnny Adams took it higher.

 9 Comments: